High Protein Diets and Body Composition

 But what about the natural weight lifter?
 The common recommendation for physically active and resistance training individuals are usually a daily intake between 1.4 to 2.0 g of protein per kilogram of body weight.
 When the goal is muscle growth, the most common recommendation is about 2.3 g of protein per kg.
 However, a lot of athletes and coaches swears by a much higher protein intake than that, especially on a fat cutting diet.
 Many going as high as 3 g/kg a day or more.

 The critics however, usually state that a high protein diet is tough on the kidneys, can lead to bone mass loss, dehydration and even increased body fat.
-Their reasoning for the latter is that since a gram of protein contains 4 calories, if the ingestion of any calories, including protein, exceeds daily activity levels, your body will convert the excess calories into fat.
-This calorie is a calorie dogma may make seem sensible at first glance, but is it really?
+Their reasoning for the latter is that since a gram of protein allegedly contains 4 calories (actually a measurement of heat production and irrelevant to human physiology), if the ingestion of any “calories,” including protein, exceeds daily activity levels, your body will convert the excess calories into fat.
+This “calorie is a calorie” dogma may seem sensible at first glance, but is it really?

 Can you get fat from consuming too much protein?